How Much Does It Cost to Get a Car Painted

 Solid colors are usually the most affordable.
 Metallic and pearl finishes cost more due to extra layers and pigments.

 In our experience, specialty colors can increase total cost by $600–$1,500.
-That alone can change how much does it cost to get a car painted significantly.
+That alone can significantly change the cost of painting a car.

 3. Surface Preparation and Repairs